biocore/qiime/doc/scripts/make_distance_comparison_plots.rst

 **Output:**

 An image of the plot is written to the specified output directory.
+The raw data used in the plots and the results of significance tests can optionally be written into tab-delimited files that are most easily viewed in a spreadsheet program such as Microsoft Excel.

 **Compare distances between Native and Input samples for each timepoint in the Time field:**

 This example will generate a PDF containing a bar chart with the distances between Native samples and every other timepoint, as well as the distances between Input samples and every other timepoint.
-The output image will be put in the 'out_files' directory.
+The output image will be put in the 'out1' directory.
+For more details about this example input data, please refer to the accompanying tutorial.

 ::

-	make_distance_comparison_plots.py -d dist_matrix.txt -m map.txt -f Time -c "Native,Input" -o out_files
+	make_distance_comparison_plots.py -d forearm_only_unweighted_unifrac_dm.txt -m costello_timeseries_map.txt -f TIME_SINCE_TRANSPLANT -c "Native,Input" -o out1